Curriculum for Kindergarten

 Model addition to 8 and solve

-Topic C: Addition with Totals of 6, 7, and 8
+Topic C: Addition concepts to 8

 Students deepen their understanding of addition by strengthening the connection between concrete objects, base-10 blocks, and equations.
 They determine both sums and missing addends.
 They record equations, including the + symbol.